 Building Control Guidance Notes

-- ⇒ Health and Safety - Construction Site Safety Code of Practice [1Mb]
+- Health and Safety - Construction Site Safety Approved Code of Practice_CDM 2020 [1Mb]

 Making a Building Control Licence Application - Forms and Guidance

 - Please Note that applications under the Building Regulations are separate to applications for planning permission.

 - Before you submit an application you should establish whether you actually need to make an application for a licence under the Building Regulations, please check Do I need planning permission? for information about 'exempt buildings and work' which are listed in Schedule 2 of the Building Regulations [2Mb].

 - If you are not the owner of the property or land please ensure you have owner's authority.
 Please submit the completed and signed Owners Declaration [255kb] with your application.